-Building exteriors, grounds, common areas and systems will be inspected at a minimum annually.
+Building exteriors, grounds, common areas and systems will be inspected according to the HACW's maintenance plan.

 8-II.C.
 NOTICE AND SCHEDULING OF INSPECTIONS

 Notice of Entry

 Non-emergency Entries [24 CFR 966.4(j)(1)]

 The PHA may enter the unit, with reasonable advance notification to perform routine inspections and maintenance, make improvements and repairs, or to show the unit for re-leasing.
 A written statement specifying the purpose of the PHA entry delivered to the dwelling unit at least two days before such entry is considered reasonable advance notification.